HazyResearch/deepdive/doc/doc/advanced/incremental.md

 ### Merge Phase

-Once you decide to keep the current version, you can merge the incremental part into the base with the `--merge` mode:
+Once you decide to keep the current version, you can merge the incremental part into the base by using the `--merge` mode:

 ```bash
 ./4-merge.sh spouse_example.f1.ddlog ./inc-base.out/